 The Chamber’s Cumbria Business Growth Hub can offer you one-to-one adviser support, remotely of course, to help you plan through and beyond the crisis.
+This includes assistance in making applications for Coronavirus Business Interruption Loans and to furlough staff under the Coronavirus Job Retention Scheme.
 Make contact with the Growth Hub here.

 OTHER HELP A-Z

-The accountant Armstrong Watson has advice on various Coronavirus-related issues for business including sector-specific information for the hospitality industry with other sectors to follow.
+The accountant Armstrong Watson has advice on various Coronavirus-related issues for business including sector-specific information for the hospitality, agriculture, charity and legal sectors.
 Details here.

 Burnetts Solicitors has a dedicated section on its website on Coronavirus issues including information on how to access Business Interruption Loans and an outline of the Coronavirus Job Retention scheme.
 Click here.